yonghah/mapumap/README.md

 $ ./create_umap_geojson.sh
 ```

-It will createe location.geojson and umap.geojson under webapp/public/data.
+It will create location.geojson and umap.geojson under webapp/public/data (already included in the repository).
 Then go to webapp directory

 ```
 $ npm install
-$ npm run
+$ npm start
 ```